 Does your baby need sunglasses?
-Visit us at James Tracey Eye Care in Midtown and choose from our selection of durable sunglasses that will protect your baby’s eyes from the sun.
+Visit us at James Tracey Eye Care in Woodcliff Lake and choose from our selection of durable sunglasses that will protect your baby’s eyes from the sun.

 - A:To keep your baby’s sunglasses from slipping off, select a wraparound style or purchase a plastic strap that will hold them in place.
 Some infant sunglasses are sold with a strap included.

 - A:Although polarized lenses – which reduce glare reflected from surfaces – aren’t a must for a baby, they can reduce glare and discomfort if you’re taking your baby to a beach or snowy area.
 Check that the polarized lenses also provide 100% UV protection.